 Ferry from Algeciras to Ceuta

 Getting by ferry from Algeciras to Ceuta is possible throughout the year.
-The route is serviced with around 10 daily crossings by 3 ferry companies.
+The route is serviced with up to 15 daily crossings by 3 ferry companies.

 Where is the port of Ceuta?

-The port of Ceuta is in the Spanish exclave of Ceuta on the northern coast of North Africa.
+The port of Ceuta is in the Spanish enclave of Ceuta on the northern coast of North Africa.
 The port is located west of the city center, on Juan de Borbón Avenue.

 How to get to Ceuta Port

 You can easily walk to Ceuta Port by following a beautiful 10-minute coastal route from the city center.

 There is no public transport service directly connecting the city with the port, so you can only get there on foot, by car or taxi.

 On Ferryhopper, you can easily book tickets from and to Ceuta.
 Find info about ferry schedules from the port of Ceuta, as well as the ferry to Ceuta from mainland Spain, check Ferryhopper’s Map of ferries for available ferry crossings, and book tickets with no hidden fees!